Steampunk1453/todo-task-manager/README.md

 # ToDoTaskManager

+Application to remind a user different kinds of tasks like watch series, films and read books.

-Application with JHipster, Kotlin, Spring Boot, Security with JWT, Angular 9, TypeScript and Heroku.
+Web developed with JHipster, Kotlin, Spring Boot, Security with JWT, Angular 9, TypeScript and Heroku.
 Following Clean Code and SOLID principles.

 This app was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).